 Possible twister: Damage reports at Mississippi-Alabama line

-Police Chief Mike Kemp in Tishomingo, Mississippi, told broadcast outlet WTVA that minor injuries were reported in that community and that a Dollar General store there had major damage.
+Tishomingo Police Chief Mike Kemp told WTVA minor injuries were reported in that community.

-National Weather Service meteorologist Mike Johnson said there were reports of widespread tree damage and some structural damage in Tishomingo County, which is in northern Mississippi abutting the Alabama line.
+National Weather Service meteorologist Mike Johnson said there were reports of widespread tree damage and some structural damage in Tishomingo County, which is in northern Mississippi abutting the Alabama border.

 He said the tornado touched down about 5:30 p.m.
 Tuesday.